Swanwick Lakes Nature Reserve

 Public transport: The reserve is about 30 minutes walk from Swanwick station.
 From the station: Turn right at the end of the access road then continue to the Elm Tree Pub where you turn left onto Swanwick Lane then continue as above.
 The First bus company run a number of services stopping at either end of Swanwick Lane

 Contact the Trust for disabled access information.

 Opening timesOpen access to majority of the nature reserve.
 The Education Centre is open for schools and organised groups but closed when not in use.
 Please note: the toilets are closed when the Education Centre is closed

 Best time to visitSummer: butterflies and dragonflies can be seen all over the site.
 The meadows are in full flower.
 Spring: breeding birds and a great dawn chorus.
 Bluebells carpet parts of the woodland.
 Winter: frosty mornings.
 Autumn: leaf colours, fungi spotting

 Swanwick Lakes, once a clay pit for a local brick works, is now a beautiful oasis for nature in an otherwise urban area.
 A mixture of woodland, lakes and meadows attracts a large array of species.

-The majority of the site is woodland, and during the spring it come alive with bird song and woodpeckers drumming as a multiplicity of birds settle down to nest.
+The majority of the site is woodland, and during the spring it comes alive with bird song and woodpecker drumming as a multiplicity of birds settle down to nest.
 Rare species such as marsh tits also thrive at this reserve.